 The answer lies hidden in the way we interpret success.
 Most people think in the now, and inevitably they will achieve the revenue they desire – in the short term!
-However, a truly successful practice must not only be generating short term increased revenues but also have established strategies for long term future growth.
-The reason for this is the false security we give ourselves when the going is good.
+However, a truly successful practise must not only be generating short term increased revenues but also have established strategies for long term future growth.
+This is the false security we give ourselves when the going is good.
 We tell ourselves it will always be good and so we don’t plan for the “rainy” days.
 And these “rainy” days inevitably come.

-- A practice remains stagnant and all other businesses within the industry take over.
-Consequential slow or rapid death of the business.
+- A practice remains stagnant, and all other businesses within the industry take over.
+Consequential slow or rapid death of the company.
 Growing, growing gone!

-- The practice utilises definite strategies to grow the business because it is the desire of the leader to do so.
+- The practice utilises definite strategies to grow the business because the leader desires to do so.
 Consequential optimisation and expansion of the business.
 Growing, growing, successful!

 Fundamentals of practice growth

-If you were to look at all the important functions within a dental practice that are necessary for the practice to survive, they can be concentrated down to four main aspects:
+If you were to look at all the critical functions within a dental practice that are necessary for the practice to survive, they could be concentrated down to four main aspects:

 This requires having the vision to be successful and setting yourself goals to acquire that vision.
-Without this strategy, in place, you may find yourself easily swayed from your mission and you may drift into oblivion.
-You need to know exactly where you are aiming, how you intend to get there and what kind of assistance you are going to need to reach your targets.
+Without this strategy in place, you may find yourself easily swayed from your mission, and you may drift into oblivion.
+You need to know exactly where you are aiming, how you intend to get there and what kind of assistance you will need to reach your targets.

-It is vital to have a good management structure in place to motivate, organise and monitor your team to be able to achieve practice growth.
-This involves creating an excellent motivated and inspired team.
+It is vital to have a good management structure in place to motivate, organise and monitor your team to achieve practice growth.
+This involves creating an excellent, motivated and inspired team.

 Requirements of a great team: